OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

                             return;
                     }
                 } else {
-                    // if authenticated, how toocheck for valid session?
+                    // if authenticated, how to check for valid session?
                     AuthenticationResult result = AuthHelper
                             .getAuthSessionObject(httpRequest);